aqilc/clyde-infinity/wiki/commands.md

 - `esc`:`string||Object` Description of the command.
   - `Object` Properties
     - `d`:`string` Text description.
-    - `img`:`string` Image url, can be placed anywhere in the string and will be taken out after parsing.
+    - `img`:`string` Image URL, can be placed anywhere in the string and will be taken out after parsing.
 - `ex`:`string` Example showing how to use the command.
 - `perms`:`string<Permission> || Object || Array<string<Permission>>` Permissions required for the command.
   - `Object` Format